top of page

 Composer Garth Baxter is noted for his modern traditionalist style of writing.
-This is a style that combines the traditions of form and clear melodic writing with the use of contemporary approaches to harmonies and other elements.
-He is recognized as one of the preeminent composers of art songs and has been described as an unabashed lyrical, tonal composer.
+He is recognized as one of the preeminent composers of art songs and has been described as an unabashed, lyrical, tonal composer.

 Baxter’s compositions for chorus, orchestra, symphonic band, piano, organ, flute, voice, and guitar, as well as other instrumental combinations, have been performed throughout the world.
 His music has been featured on radio and on-line programs worldwide.
 He has received numerous awards, commissions, and honors.
-His song cycle, “From the Heart: Three American Women” (Columbia Music Company) was the topic of a doctoral dissertation.
-Mr. Baxter recently completed the opera, Lily, with librettist Lisa VanAuken.
+His song cycle, “From the Heart: Three American Women” (Columbia Music Company) was the topic of a doctoral dissertation: American Women’s Poetry Set to Music: Garth Baxter’s From the Heart: Three American Women—Sara Teasdale, Susan Laura Lugo and Willa Cather (Evelyn Fair, 2005 Shenandoah Conservatory.)
+Two of his pieces were selected as the topic of the master’s thesis Folksongs: the motivic connector to the human spirit as exemplified in composer Garth Baxter’s La Nostalgie and The Darkness Between Us.”
+(Isabelle Pazar, 2020, University of Massachusetts, Amherst))

-His recording, ASK THE MOON, works for voice and piano by Garth Baxter, released January 2018 by PARMA Recordings (Navona), has been praised worldwide.
-The recording Katherine Keem Sings Songs and Arias by Garth Baxter, was released fall 2014 by Centaur Records and has been acclaimed for its significant contribution to the voice and guitar repertoire.
+The recording Katherine Keem Sings Songs and Arias by Garth Baxter, released fall 2014 by Centaur Records, has been acclaimed for its significant contribution to the voice and guitar repertoire by Bernard Werner of Thisisclassicalmusic.com, who highlighted “Two Songs of

-Baxter’s works are published by Columbia Music Company, ALRY Publications, Les Productions D’OZ, Doberman-YPPan, Guitar Chamber Music Press, and Mel Bay Publications.
+Baxter’s works are published by Les Productions D’OZ, Doberman-YPPan, ALRY Publications, Columbia Music Company, Guitar Chamber Music Press, Mel Bay Publications, North Star Music, and Theodore Presser.

 About the composer